-Neck pain and lower back pain is very common and is a result of many things quite often associated with getting older.
-The bones that make up the spine like the rest of the body slowly degenerate, as we get older.
-This frequently leads to arthritis.
-Cervical spondylosis is the degeneration of the joints in the neck and becomes ever more common as people age.
-More than 85% of people over age 60 are affected.
+Neck pain and lower back pain is very common and is a result of many things, quite often it is associated with getting older.
+The bones that make up the spine like the rest of the body slowly degenerates.
+Normally caused by the wear-and-tear of aging and can frequently lead to arthritis.
+Cervical spondylosis is the degeneration of the joints in the neck.
+This problem becomes ever more common as people age.
+Today Cervical Spondylosis affects 65% of people who are over the age of 60.

 Arthritis in the spine can develop as the disc degenerates and loses water content.
 In children and young adults, discs have high water content and as we get older, our discs start to dehydrate and weaken.
 This condition causes settling, or collapse, of the disc spaces and decrease of disc space height.
-As the facet joints (smaller joints at the back of the spine) experience increased pressure, they also start to degenerate and develop arthritis and the cartilage that covers and protects the joints wears away.
-When the cartilage wears away completely, it results in bone rubbing on bone.
-To make up for this, your body may respond by forming new bone in your facet joints to help support the vertebrae.
-Eventually, this bone overgrowth – called spurs – may narrow the canal for the nerves to exit the spine (stenosis).
+As the facet joints (smaller joints at the back of the spine) experience increased pressure, they start to degenerate and develop arthritis.
+The cartilage that covers and protects the joints starts to wear away.
+As the cartilage wears away completely, this results in, bone rubbing on bone.
+To make up for this, your body may respond by forming new bones in your facet joints to help support the vertebrae.
+This bone overgrowth (called spurs) may narrow the canal for the nerves to exit the spine (stenosis).

 Arthritis Risk Factors

-The following have all been linked to higher risks of neck pain and spondylosis:
+The following things have been linked to higher risks of neck pain and spondylosis:

 • Genetics – family history of neck pain